feature-image

 According to a January 28 court filing obtained by Knox News, Joey Aguilar authorized Cam Norris to represent him in his eligibility case against the NCAA, separating his legal strategy from Diego Pavia’s group.
 Norris practices law at Consovoy McCarthy in Arlington, Virginia, but lives in Knoxville and is a Vanderbilt Law graduate.

 Now, he is already well known for representing President Donald Trump in 2022.
 He represented the then-candidate before the U.S. Supreme Court in a case involving access to six years of tax returns.
 The Court declined Trump’s request without explanation and no justice dissented.
-The result didn’t go his way but Cam Norris’ presence on that stage mattered.
+The result didn’t go his way, but Cam Norris’ presence on that stage mattered.
 But Tennessee fans too know the name well.
 And of course, the NCAA will never forget him.

 Closer to home, Cam Norris has been a recurring problem for the NCAA.
 In 2024, he successfully argued on behalf of the Tennessee Attorney General’s Office in the Vols’ case against the NCAA over NIL rules.
 U-T claimed those rules violated antitrust law.
 The NCAA eventually settled the case in January 2025.
-Now, with Joey Aguilar stepping away from the Pavia suit and Cam Norris involved, Tennessee can bet one thing for sure.
+Now, with Joey Aguilar stepping away from the Pavia suit and Cam Norris involved, Tennessee can bet on one thing for sure.
 This isn’t over.

 ADVERTISEMENT